want to canoe?

 River Respect

-For our full Booking Terms & Conditions, please click here but here is a summary of the general rules and guidelines.
+For our full Hire.
+Terms, Conditions & Rules, please click here but here is a summary of the general rules and guidelines.

 - Under 18s: We are legally obliged to ensure that everyone under the age of 18 is accompanied by a parent or guardian when canoeing the Wye.